nathaniel28/fakeweb/README.md

 They can be found using a function similar to http.Get, also called Get:

 ```
-// fakeweb.Init must be called prior to the following.
+// Init must be called prior to the following.
 randURL := fakeweb.RandSite().RandLink()
 resp, err := fakeweb.Get(randURL)
 if err != nil {